sethrhod/portfolio-project/posts/LanguageDecks.md

 After playing around with some solutions, I concluded that the simplest, yet effective solution was to limit card generations to 100 cards at a time but introduce continued generation into a deck.
 This means when a user visits a deck in the app, there is an option to "add cards" which navigates the user through the typical deck creation process again, adding 100 cards at a time to the deck.

 This solution removes the need for simultaneous requests, preventing duplicate generations within the same response.
-It also allows the user to have more control over the deck's theming and contents to a very specific card count, increased card counts to large amounts (1000+) while still limiting the waiting time to 100 cards—all while avoiding the introduction of complicated solutions that could add more maintenance for the app.
+It also allows the user to have more control over the deck's theming and contents to a very specific card count, increased card counts to large amounts (1000+) while still limiting the waiting time to 100 cards all while avoiding the introduction of complicated solutions that could add more maintenance for the app.

 ## IX.
 Future Improvements